 Before the Procedure

-You will have an MRI to make sure foraminal stenosis is causing your symptoms.
+You will have an MRI or CT scan to make sure foraminal stenosis is causing your symptoms.

 During the days before the surgery: